 The Bus Came Back: This was the first use of the Clone Engine - bringing back characters that had been cut out of Brawl.

-If a modder tried to access the unfinished characters in Demo 2.6 and earlier by adding and using a fully-unlocked character select screen, the game simply loads Mario instead, both to prevent access to the characters and to prevent potential crashes.
+If an outside modder tried to access the unfinished characters in Demo 2.6 and earlier by adding and using a fully-unlocked character select screen, the game simply loads Mario instead, both to prevent access to said characters and to prevent potential crashes.
 (Compare to Copy Protection.)
-The PMBR takes the stability of their work (in relation to the public) very seriously; it doesn't want random hackers altering and distributing its work.
+Back then, the game wasn't close to complete, so the PMDT wanted to keep its work generally proprietary.

 If Classic or All-Star mode is completed with Roy or Mewtwo, then Mario's trophies are rewarded.